 - 400 g coconut milk

-- 1 tbsp flaked almonds optional for garnish
+- 1 tablespoon flaked almonds optional for garnish

-- 2 tbsp fresh coriander optional for garnish
+- 2 tablespoon fresh coriander optional for garnish

 - Put the onions, garlic and ginger in a food processor and blitz to a paste.
 If you want a hotter korma, add a chilli pepper or two as well!